burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * You can make several (independent) passes over a data structure or one combined pass
 * Dense operations or operations that exploit sparsity

-These principles have been taken from a course [12] at Cornell University and from another technical documents/guideline provided by microprocessor vendors.
+These principles have been taken from a course [12] at Cornell University and from other technical documents/guidelines provided by microprocessor vendors.

 Another two important aspects of code optimization during compilation:
-* The `const` of references or pointers garantees *nothing* from code emitting poit of view.
+* The `const` of references or pointers guarantees *nothing* from the code emitting point of view.
 * The `private, protected` class fields garantees *nothing* from code emitting poit of view.

 # Lambda Functions